GoogleCloudPlatform/gke-autoscaling-benchmarking/README.md

    terraform init
    terraform apply
    ```

+   This will create a deployment that will calculate numbers in the fibonacci
+   sequence.
+Feel free to replace this with your own workload.
 4. Create the benchmarking tooling (which will run on the same cluster):
    ```bash
    cd stage04-benchmarking